Introduction to natural language processing in Python

 What you'll learn

-- Learn NLP basics, including data cleaning, exploratory data analysis, sentiment analysis, topic modeling, and text generation
+- Learn natural language processing basics including data cleaning, exploratory data analysis, sentiment analysis, topic modeling, and text generation—along with Python code

 For conference registration information and customer service